When I visited Auschwitz for the first time, I didn’t know about the rules for visiting Auschwitz.

-Maybe you’re hungry and can’t wait to get back to your hostel for a hot meal.
+Maybe you’re hungry and can’t wait to get back to your hotel for a hot meal.

 Well guess what?

 The prisoners of Auschwitz were also cold, hungry and in pain, and I’m willing to bet that they felt it a lot more acutely than you!

 2. Don’t see Auschwitz-Birkenau as a tourist attraction

 I genuinely believe that we have a duty to visit sites such as Auschwitz in order to educate ourselves about what we, as humans, have done to our fellow humans.

 3. Taking Pictures at Auschwitz

 There are a couple of places where flash photography is not permitted as it damages the exhibition (but yet still people choose to flout this rule and destroy history at the same time), but on the whole, photography is okay.

 For example, it is never appropriate to take a selfie at Auschwitz, and honestly the concept of wanting to be IN the photograph at all is very odd to me.

 I understand that people may want to take photographs of things such as the Arbeit macht frei sign, but to actually pose in front of the train tracks or the barracks?

-On my visit to Sachsenhausen, I actually saw a couple (who were definitely old enough to know better) posing in front of the ovens that were used to burn the bodies of countless innocent people.
+On my visit to Sachsenhausen, I actually saw a middle-aged couple posing in front of the ovens that were used to burn the bodies of countless innocent people.

 4. Dress Appropriately

 What do you wear to Auschwitz?

 I’m not saying that you have to dress the same way you would for a funeral, but just use your brain and realise that your neon yellow Full Moon Party singlet may not be the best choice of attire for visiting Auschwitz.

 5. Don’t Laugh and Joke

-Who are you Dani, the fun police?
+Who are I, the fun police?